spress-add-ons/Clean-blog-theme/README.md

 ### Writing a post

-To create a new post use `new:post` command from Spress:
+To create a new post, runs `new:post` command from Spress:

 ```bash
 $> spress new:site